-Thanks to the success of the 2014 Parks and Trails Bond, Missoula will soon be home to 11 new or improved playgrounds.
-The $1 million project includes playground improvements for Bonner, Franklin, Greenough, McLeod, Northside, Pleasant View, Rainbow, Skyview, Wapikia, and Whitaker parks, plus phase two development of Silver Summit playground in McCormick Park.
+Operation Playground Build Thanks to the voter-approved 2014 Parks and Trails Bond, Missoula is now home to 11 new or improved playgrounds.
+The $1 million project, completed in 2016, included playground improvements for Bonner, Franklin, Greenough, McLeod, Northside, Pleasant View, Rainbow, Skyview, Wapikia, and Whitaker parks, plus phase two development of Silver Summit playground in McCormick Park.

 The sites for Operation Playground Build were selected to ensure geographic disbursement throughout the city.
 “A priority goal for our community is to have a playground within 10 to 12 minutes walking distance from every child, says Parks and Recreation Director Donna Gaukler.
 Playgrounds provide one of the best opportunities for children to interact in creative self-directed, outdoor, active play—which is essential for healthy child development.”